 Visibility on Baidu (China’s Google)

-A staggering 75% of all first stage research is conducted via Baidu, China’s number one search engine.
+A staggering 75% of all first-stage research is conducted via Baidu, China’s number-one search engine.
 It is the most effective portal for reaching targeted prospects.
 SEO (Search Engine Optimization) is about increasing your Chinese site’s visibility in the ‘natural’ search results (not paid searches).
 Ranking highly here typically drives the highest quality traffic and prospects.
 Ask yourself; which serious professionals click on paid ads?

 The goal is simply to drive targeted and qualified leads onto your landing page in order to convert.
-It is a traditional approach but in China it works.
+It is a traditional approach but in China, it works.

-Your website needs to built for Baidu searches and optimized for Mandarin Character keywords to ensure visibility over time.
+Your website needs to be built for Baidu searches and optimized for Mandarin Character keywords to ensure visibility over time.
 SEO is a long-term solution, it is about ranking highly over time and maintaining visibility, it can take a period of months to rank if you have no current presence in China.
-You have to produce quality, Chinese content, generate backlinks, references and focus on relatable keywords.
+You have to produce quality, Chinese content, generate backlinks, and references, and focus on relatable keywords.

 Targeted Paid Advertising: Reach Your Audience

 PPC (Pay Per Click) adverts allow you to reach users also based on keyword searches, here you pay for your link to be in the paid results based on a series of targeted keyword searches.
-PPC is not necessarily a long term solution as it can be costly but initially it is necessary to gain traction and drive leads to your site landing page.
+PPC is not necessarily a long-term solution as it can be costly but initially, it is necessary to gain traction and drive leads to your site landing page.

-When it comes to PPC you have to consider; ad copywriting, titles, descriptions and ensure the lead funnel is smooth and clear for prospects when they are driven to the landing page.
+When it comes to PPC you have to consider; ad copywriting, titles, and descriptions and ensure the lead funnel is smooth and clear for prospects when they are driven to the landing page.

-Optimising your Site, Landing Page & Contact Form
+Optimizing your Site, Landing Page & Contact Form

 An example landing page developed for Ronald Serry Properties featuring a live chat tool and a navigable menu series.